 Rental Center Crete has gained a reputation over the years as the best car rental center in Crete and having a base in Chania airport allows you to step off the plane and straight into a luxurious car, ready to transport you around the winding streets of Chania.

 Just some of the services Rental Center Crete offer are:

-So, from the time you pick your hire car up till the time you say ‘adio’ to us, we, at Rental Center Crete will promise to offer the best service you have ever experienced from all car hire companies.
+So, from the time you collect your hire car at the booked pick ip date till the time you say ‘adio’ to us, we, at Rental Center Crete will promise to offer the best service you have ever experienced from all car hire companies.